 In a previous post, I wrote about how to prevent the divide by zero issues in Reporting Services.
 The problem with the custom code I used was that the code returned the value 0 when one of the numbers is 0 or unknown.
-So when the outcoming was NULL, the code returned 0.
-This result in

 A common question in the Business Intelligence world from customers is “how many customers did we lose this year” ?
 Businesses wants to know this so they can act faster to keep customers doing business with them.
 In this article, I will help you to create SQL to calculate